tabularaza27/climatechange_ai/summer_school2022.md

 ## About

-The goal of the course is to provide a comprehensive overview of machine learning applications in a broad range of climate change-related fields.
-This includes covering  the foundational ML methods and state-of-the-art tools, while underlining their advantages and limitations, and describing how they can be used in practice to address the climate crisis.
-Topics include, but are not limited to, the following areas:
+The first part of the summer school will consist of a mix of lectures and hands-on tutorials organized into two tracks, one focused on AI fundamentals and one focused on climate change.
+In both tracks, the program will provide an overview of machine learning applications in a broad range of climate change-related areas.
+This includes covering foundational machine learning methods and state-of-the-art tools, while underlining their advantages and limitations, and describing how they can be used in practice to address the climate crisis.
+The second part of the summer school will consist of a collaborative project at the intersection of climate change and machine learning.
+Participants will work together in multidisciplinary groups under the supervision of a mentor to develop AI-based solutions for climate change problems.

+Areas of application include, but are not limited to, climate-relevant topics within:
   - Agriculture
   - Behavioral and social science
   - Buildings and cities